ef-ds/deque/README.md

 As a general purpose FIFO deque or LIFO stack, deque offers, by far, the most balanced and consistent performance of all tested data structures.

 See [performance](PERFORMANCE.md) for details.

+## Safe for Concurrent Use
+Deque is not safe for concurrent use.
+However, it's very easy to build a safe for concurrent use verion of the deque.
+Impl7 design document includes an example of how to make impl7 safe for concurrent use using a mutex.
+Impl7 design document can be found [here](https://github.com/golang/proposal/blob/master/design/27935-unbounded-queue-package.md).